 (a) Filing of Resale Shelf Registration Statement.
-Subject to the conditions set forth in this Agreement, the Company shall cause to be filed a Registration Statement under Rule 415 under the Securities Act relating to the sale by the Holders of all of the Registrable Shares of the Holders in accordance with the terms hereof, and shall use reasonable efforts to cause such Registration Statement to be declared effective by the SEC by that date which is 375 days after the date hereof.
-The Company agrees to use reasonable efforts to keep the Registration Statement, after its date of effectiveness, continuously effective with respect to the Registrable Shares of a particular Holder until the earlier of (a) the date on which such Holder no longer holds any Registrable Shares or (b) the date on which all of the Registrable Shares held by such Holder have become eligible for sale pursuant to Rule 144(k) (or any successor provision) (hereinafter referred to as the "Resale Shelf Registration Expiration Date").
+Subject to the conditions set forth in this Agreement, the Company shall cause to be filed a Registration Statement under Rule 415 under the Securities Act relating to the sale by any Holder of all of the Registrable Shares of such Holder or Holders in accordance with the terms hereof (the "Resale Registration Statement"), and shall commence, no later than the first anniversary of this Agreement, the preparation of such Resale Registration Statement to be declared effective by the SEC within 90 days following the first anniversary of the date of this Agreement.
+The Company agrees to use reasonable good faith efforts to keep the Resale Registration Statement, after its date of effectiveness, continuously effective with respect to the Registrable Shares of each Holder until the earlier of (a) the date on which the Holder no longer holds any Registrable Shares or (b) the date on which all of the Registrable Shares held by such Holder have become eligible for sale pursuant to Rule 144(k) (or any successor provision) (hereinafter referred to as the "Resale Shelf Registration Expiration Date).

-(b) Registration Statement Covering Issuance of Common Stock.
-In lieu of the registration rights set forth in Section 3(a) above, the Company may, in its sole discretion, prior to the first date upon which the Units held by the Holders may be redeemed (or such other date as may be required under applicable provisions of the Securities Act) file a registration statement (the "Issuance Registration Statement") under Rule 415 under the Securities Act relating to the issuance to Holders of Common Shares upon the redemption of Units or in exchange for Units.
-Thereupon, the Company shall use reasonable efforts to cause such Registration Statement to be declared effective by the SEC for all Common Shares covered thereby.
-The Company agrees to use reasonable efforts to keep the Issuance Registration Statement continuously effective, with respect to the Registrable Shares of a particular Holder, until the date on which such Holder has redeemed or exchanged such Holder's Units for Common Stock.
-In the event that the Company is unable to cause such Issuance Registration Statement to be declared effective by the SEC or (except as otherwise permitted by Sections 8(b) and 9) is unable to keep such Issuance Registration Statement effective until the date on which each Holder has redeemed or exchanged such Holder's Units for Common Stock, then the rights of each Holder set forth in Section 3 (a) above shall be restored.
+(b) Registration Statement Covering Issuance of Common Shares.
+In lieu of the registration rights set forth in Section 3(a) above, the Company may, in its sole discretion, prior to the first date upon which the Units held by the Holders may be redeemed (or such other date as may be required under applicable provisions of the Securities Act) file a Registration Statement (the "Issuance Registration Statement") under Rule 415 under the Securities Act relating to the issuance to the Holders of Common Shares upon the redemption of Units or in exchange for Units.
+Thereupon, the Company shall use reasonable good faith efforts to cause such Issuance Registration Statement to be declared effective by the SEC for all Common Shares covered thereby.
+The Company agrees to use reasonable good faith efforts to keep the Issuance

+Registration Statement continuously effective until the date on which all Holders have redeemed or exchanged their Units for Common Shares or cash.
+In the event that (i) the Company, despite its reasonable good faith efforts, is unable to cause such Issuance Registration Statement to be declared effective by the SEC within 90 days of the first anniversary of this Agreement or (except as otherwise permitted by Sections 8(b) and 9) is unable to keep such Issuance Registration Statement effective until the date on which each Holder has redeemed or exchanged such Holder's Units for Common Shares, or (ii) a Holder is or becomes an Affiliate of the Company, then the rights of each Holder set forth in Section 3(a) above shall be restored.